 - 1 teaspoonful of Wormwood herb (Artemisia Absinthium); Please adhere strictly to this amount.
 One teaspoonful is enough.
 More is not better in this case (see Potential Side Effects point #7 below

 - 1 teaspoonful of Culver’s root (Leptandra virginica)

 - 1/4 teaspoonful Cayenne Pepper (Capsicum minimum or Capsicum fastigiatum or Capsicum annum)

-- Steam the Wormwood and Culver’s root herbs for 20 minutes in 1 pint of hot, boiling water; cover pan or pot
+- Steam the Wormwood and Culver’s root herbs for 20 minutes in 1 pint of hot, boiling water; cover pan or pot with a lid

 - Strain it in a large glass or bottle and stir in the cayenne pepper

 - Bottle it and put it in a cool place